MS Berlin Review and Specifications

 - The onboard card is used for payments (beverages, excursions, gratuities, etc).
 All personal expenses are automatically charged to each onboard account, so carrying cash on board is not necessary.

-- At the end of the voyage, FTI Cruises recomends rewarding the services provided by the ship's staff and crew.
-Howevery, tipping is not mandatory.
+- At the end of the voyage, FTI Cruises recommends rewarding the services provided by the ship's staff and crew.
+However, tipping is not mandatory.
 The amount of gratuities is up to the passenger.
 As reasonable is deemed EUR 5 pp per night.
 The gratuity is distributed equally by the vessel’s management among all staff and crew members.

-- On December 22, 2016, the ship was welcomed in Cuba on its first 7-day cruise roundtrip from Havana.
+- On December 22, 2016, the ship inaugurated its first 7-day Cuba cruise roundtrip from Havana.
 On Dec 27, the liner left Cuba on a 30-day Transatlantic repositioning crossing, carrying a total of 330 passengers.